wp-plugins/kn-mobile-sharebar/readme.txt

 * Displays a floating share bar with WhatsApp, Twitter and Facebook on bottom of your wordpress self hosted website via mobile.

 = Post-Types =
-This plugin only shown to your article post only for this version.
+For this version, this plugin will only shown to your article post.

 = Demo - please view any article from this website with mobile =
 * My travel business website - `www.pakejtravel.com`